 Fashion icon, Karl Lagerfeld, was also taken by the cutting-edge style of Memphis-Milano designs and filled his apartment with Pomo style furnishings.
 Lagerfeld went with a soft, neutral gray on his apartment walls, which doesn't compete with the bold colors of the furniture and accessories.

 Sleek, stone flooring complements the glossy surfaces of the laminated furniture which includes:

 - Pierre Table by George Sowden - The tabletop features a subtle Chevron pattern while the legs are covered in blocks of bright primary red, blue and yellow.
-A vintage table at Pamono costs about $7400.
+A vintage table at Artemest costs about $12,000.

 - Riviera Chairs by Michele de Lucchi - These molded plastic chairs with their signature blue legs are hard to come by now in a set of four; Lagerfeld appears to have six or more.
 If you can't find a vintage set, they are still being produced and sold at the source, Memphis-Milano, in Italy for about 1300 Euros or $1380.

 - Malabar Sideboard by Ettore Sottas - This unusual, sculpture-like sideboard blends traditional wooden features with sleek laminates and colorful supporting columns.
 A multitude of shelves provides ample space for postmodern art glass and collectibles.
 The vintage asking price at 1stdibs is $18,500.

 - Marco Zanini Glass Mori Carafe - start your pomo art collection with this stunning vintage Italian art glass, just $3,600 at Ruby Lane.

 Obviously, it takes a very high budget to deck out a room in vintage Italian furniture and accessories.
 But you can still inject a Postmodern vibe in your decorating scheme by following its principles of complexity and contradiction mixed with a retro touch of wit, kitsch or humor.